Music: 21st Century Breakdown

 I can't stand up

-- Shout-Out: As listed in the Homage trope-page, the line "I once was lost, but never was found" is a shout-out to "Amazing Grace".
+- As listed in the Homage trope-page, the line "I once was lost, but never was found" is a shout-out to "Amazing Grace".

 - "Last of the American Girls" could be a shout-out to the Tom Petty song "American Girl".